 Floating candles are especially great candles for decoration.
 They are usually put in glass jars or vases filled with water.
 You can put in objects such as flower petals, sand, stones, pearls etc. to create various scenes and add an extra touch of beauty.
 Floating candles are good centrepieces for dinners.
 Just fill a glass with water and put some candles into it and have a great dinner.
 I will quickly go over the ingredients and supplies you need to make floating candles.

-The Materials to Make Floating Candles
+What You Need to Make Floating Candles

 Paraffin wax is a popular choice.
 But if you want a natural alternative, beeswax is good too.
 That is if you are ready to pay the price as it is very expensive.
 Half a pound of wax can be used to make about ten to twelve small candles.